prawnzyy/tp/docs/UserGuide.md

 <img src='images/ug-images/useIngredient.png' width='650'>

 <box type="warning">
-If you try to use an ingredient which is not in the stock, the error message `Ingredient does not exist in Inventory` will appear. <br>
+If you try to use an ingredient which is not in the stock, the error message "Ingredient does not exist in Inventory" will appear. <br>
-Only ingredients in stock can be specified when using this command.
+Only ingredients already in the stock can be specified when using this command.
 </box>

 ### Finding the quantity of an ingredient by name: `stock`